dkmiller/ptah/docs/tutorials/first-project.md

 ## Project

-Now that we have installed the prerequisites, let's create a [Ptah project](../reference/project.md).
+Now, let's create a [Ptah project](../reference/project.md).
 Create a directory to contain it

 ``` bash
 mkdir minimal